 How to Transfer Hyatt Points Between Accounts

 While they do allow you to transfer Hyatt points to other program members, Hyatt makes you jump through a few hoops to do so.
 Most importantly, there is no way to transfer Hyatt points from your online account.

-First things first, if you want to transfer your points to another World of Hyatt member, you need to fill out the PDF form at this link with information from both the transferring account and the recipient account.
+Instead, if you want to transfer your points to another World of Hyatt member, you need to fill out the PDF form at this link with information from both the transferring account and the recipient account.

 There are even more restrictions to be aware of when making a points transfer with Hyatt:

-- There is no limit to the number of points you can transfer
+- There is no limit to the number of points you can transfer.

-- There is no limit on the number of times you can complete a points transfer
+- There is no limit on the number of times you can complete a points transfer.

 “Members may combine the necessary number of points from their World of Hyatt account with those in one other specially designated World of Hyatt account in order to have a sufficient number of points to redeem a particular award.”